 Marina

-This Oceania-class, as the class was named, would consist out of two ships, with an option on a thirth but this option wasn't materialized.
+The Oceania-class was the first class of newbuilds for Oceania Cruises.
+The class was to be two ships with an option on a thirth, but this option wasn't materialized.
 The order was placed at the Fincantieri Yards at Sestri-Ponente, Italy.
 At the 10th of march 2009, the keel of the first ship was laid and, as a tradition, a US silver dollar coin was welded in the keel, together with a Cuban peso-coin that, of course, was pre-Castro.
 This is a tradition that will bring the ship good luck, as is said.
 At the 4th of april 2010 the ship was launched with the name Marina, the name that was originally meant for the fourth ex-Renaissance ship to have said to join the Oceania fleet.

 On february 5th 2011, the ship was named in Miami by her godmother Mary Hart, a TV personality known as presenter of Entertainment Tonight.
 She is also known for her shapely legs, insured for $1 million each because of her other carreer and that is working as a model for a pantyhose-brand.
 That aside, the new Marina had the honour to be named by her and set sail into the Caribbean.
 Her first cruise, however, had started in Barcelona to Miami from the 22nd of january onwards.
 The ship sailed the Caribbean for some time, before returning to Barcelona for a European season.